Shra1Ui/Sales_Analysis_EDA/README.md

 **Data Sources**

-The project utilizes sales data from KAGGELE.The data includes information on product categories, sales volumes, regions, and customer demographics.
+The project utilizes sales data from KAGGLE.The data includes information on product categories, sales volumes, regions, and customer demographics.

 **Tools and Technologies**
 Python for data analysis (pandas, numpy)